 The Very Best Gingersnap Cookies

-This recipe for Gingersnap Cookies has been in my family for 100 years and was passed down to me from my Grandmother Hughena McFeeters.
+This recipe for Gingersnap Cookies has been in my family for 100 years and was passed down to me from my Grandmother McFeeters.
 It is soft, chewy and full of that ginger molasses flavour gingersnaps are famous for.
-This recipe has been coveted and never ever shared … till now!
+This recipe has been coveted and never ever shared … until now!

 Save This Recipe!